rhenryw/UV-Static-2.0/README.md

 Disclaimer
 ---
 UV is made by [Titanium Network](https://github.com/titaniumnetwork-dev/Ultraviolet), and we have no part in developing it.
 The backend was made by [Mercury Workshop](https://mercurywork.shop/).
+Frontend largely by [@technonyte00](https://github.com/technonyte00)

 Backend: [deployWISP](https://github.com/rhenryw/deployWisp)